 protection orders, no-contact orders, including the petition for protection order and any declarations you used to get the order (even if the orders have expired)

-protection orders or other family law records about the other parent abusing another spouse/partner or other children
+protection orders or other family law records about the other parent abusing another spouse or partner or other children

 apology or hate letters the other parent wrote you